dotnet/runtime/src/clr/src/tools/r2rdump/README.md

 A [NativeHashtable](NativeHashtable.cs) mapping type hashcodes of types defined in the program to the rowIds.
 The hashcode is calculated with [ComputeNameHashCode](../../vm/typehashingalgorithms.h)(namespace) ^ [ComputeNameHashCode](../../vm/typehashingalgorithms.h)(name)

+### READYTORUN_SECTION_ATTRIBUTEPRESENCE

+A [NativeCuckooFilter](NativeHashtable.cs) to discover which tokens have which "System.Runtime." prefixed attributes.
+The System.Runtime.CompilerServices.NullableAttribute is not used in this calculation.
+The filter is composed of a name hash of the type name using [ComputeNameHashCode](../../vm/typehashingalgorithms.h)(namespace + name) hash combined with a hash of each token that produced it.
+In addition the upper 16 bits is used as the fingerprint in the filter.

 ### READYTORUN_SECTION_INSTANCE_METHOD_ENTRYPOINTS

 A [NativeHashtable](NativeHashtable.cs) mapping type hashcodes of generic instances to the (methodFlags, methodRowId, list of types, runtimeFunctionId).
 Each type in the list of types corresponds to a generic type in the method.